jamesworden/james-worden-portfolio/src/data/a-nerd-fights-his-way-into-the-gym.md

 <sub>sign-up-member.ts</sub>

 I had my friends text me AWS Pinpoint verification codes to register their phone numbers as viable recipients.
 Sending verification codes to other people was a bad idea.
-There must have been a more simple and secure approach to setting up automated texts than this.
+There must have been a more simple and secure approach to setting up automated texts.

 ![Phone Number Verification Codes](./blog-images/a-nerd-and-his-friend-versus-maximum-gym-capacity/phone-number-verification-codes.jpg)